qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

 - doing small improvements every day gets you in the habit of just doing these improvements; it will require less mental effort to think about them or decide to do it
-- growing a habit of doing many small improvement means that you get well versed in doing it.
+- growing a habit of doing many small improvements means that you get well versed in doing it.
 This means that you will grow better at it over time, making it easier to do even more improvements
 - "learning to see" - the more you do the small improvements, the better you are